Our Team

 Staff

-Turner Bitton is the Executive Director of Wasatch Advocates for Livable Communities (WALC) and West View Media.
+Turner Bitton is the Founding Executive Director of Wasatch Advocates for Livable Communities (WALC).
 Raised on a cattle farm in Ogden, Utah, he brings a lifelong commitment to community and hard work to his leadership in housing, transportation, and urbanism.
-Turner serves in several civic and nonprofit leadership roles, including as Chair of the Glendale Neighborhood Council and the Salt Lake City Police Civilian Review Board.
+Turner serves in several civic and nonprofit leadership roles, including the Salt Lake City Transportation Advisory Board (TAB), Housing Authority of Salt Lake City, and as Chair of the Salt Lake City Police Civilian Review Board.
 He lives in Salt Lake City’s Glendale neighborhood with his husband, Chase, and their dogs, Moose and Melon, and plays too much pickleball in his free time.

 Lauren Cole - Policy Manager is an attorney whose commitment to the pro-housing movement is grounded in a belief that strong communities begin with abundant, accessible homes.
 Her work across justice and equity issues reinforced that housing affordability shapes nearly every social outcome, motivating her focus on the policy and systems needed to expand opportunity and stability in Utah.